benrybin/revealjs/zcw_content/python/md/fundamentals-part12.md

 The same code can be simplified with list comprehensions.

+The syntax takes the following format:
+[expr for val in collection if condition]

 ```none
 >>> ouput = [str(value) for value in range(10) if value > 5]
 >>> output